sfwem/meshmap/README.md

 The admin pages also allow for some maintenance of the database, more feedback is encouraged on this!

 You can change the way the page looks by copying webpage/css/meshmap-default.css to webpage/css/meshmap.css.
-The meshmap.css file will be used in place of the -default.css file.
+The meshmap.css file will override the -default.css file.
-(This also applies to other *-default.css files)
+(This also applies to other *-default.css files, there are a few, please look at them if you wish to customize the layout of the map)

 ## ToDo List
 ----------
 (In no particular order)
-- [x] Finally finish my admin page idea.
+- [x] Finally finish my admin page idea (mostly).
 - [x] Add new MeshMap Logo.
-- [x] Change the user editable files to be distributed with "-default" added to the extension, no more tar.gz file.
-- [x] Use a cookie instead of _POST for the internet check (No more stupid dialog box on refresh).
+- [x] User css files will override the defaults.
+- [x] Polling script checks the DB before it runs and makes changes if needed.
-- [ ] Make "Parallel Threads" work again in get-map-info script, with limits on how many can be run at once (this will greatly speed up network polling).
+- [ ] Make "Parallel Threads" work again in get-map-info script, with limits on how many can be run at once.
-- [x] Changes so sbarc.org can have the new version too!
+    (this will greatly speed up network polling)
+- [x] Catch more nodes information now, like 3.15.1.0b04 and hopefully some other pesky ones!
+    (this will probably cause some warnings during node polling, but it is getting the info it needs)
+    (also helps clean up the database and was a nice side effect of that)
 - [ ] Change css file for the "?" slide-out menu.
-- [x] Fix a typo in the attribution bar so the pop-up for the links is only for the links number.
+- [x] Make the numbers for stations and links in the attribution bar a bit more accurate I hope.
 - [ ] Implement N2MH's "Link aging" idea(s).
 - [ ] The "Planning" Tab.
 - [ ] Make it so other networks can export their data for use on a "Mega Map" type page. :)